JetBrains/lets-plot-kotlin/docs/api_reference.md

 ### How to generate

 1. Run Tasks > build > documentation > dokka.
-2. Set Reformat code and Update copyright flags during commit.
+2. Set Reformat code and Update copyright flags during the commit.